vettorefburana/Run-Rstudio-Server-from-Docker/README.md

 docker build -t rstudio_server .

 ```
+The Dockerfile specifies some latex and R packages to be installed when running the container; the list can be expanded with additional packages.
 If the image was built correctly you should see it in the list of images on disk when you run ```docker images```.

 3) Run the container with the following command: